winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 ```

 > **Important Note:** Since we don't ask for information during the sign-up process, both the sign-up and sign in flows are the same.

-### Wing Cloud Web Application

-1. get user repositories from GitHub by using the GitHub API and the user's access token we have in our DB
-2. filter repositories that have Wing Cloud application installed.
-3. for each repository, get all preview environments URLs.
-4. we will need to have repository -> preview environments mapping in our DB.
-5. there is no need to store user -> repositories mapping in our DB, we can get it from GitHub API.

 ### Processing GitHub Events